CREATING A RESORT DEVELOPMENT IN THE MOUNTAINS OF EASTERN TENNESSEE

 "In east Tennessee, which is mountainous and rocky, ALL-TERRAIN SEWER is the way to go.
 It certainly has advantages over conventional gravity sewer.
 The topography and hydrology just do not allow conventional gravity sewer to be installed," says director Bruce Evans.

 A small portion of Fairfield Glade uses gravity sewer.
-It experiences I&I and is much more expensive to maintain than the thousands of grinder pumps on the pressure sewer system.
+It experiences I&I and is more expensive to maintain than 3000+ grinder pumps on the pressure sewer system.